 Maud Bonnet, Director of Communications and External Relations, holds a Master’s Degree in International Humanitarian Law from the Geneva Academy of International Humanitarian Law and Human Rights and a Graduate Certificate in Management of non-profit Organisations from the University of Geneva.
 Before joining Geneva Call in September 2011 as Development Officer, she worked with the Geneva International Centre for Humanitarian Demining (GICHD), the International Organization for Migration (IOM), and the United Nations Institute for Disarmament Research (UNIDIR).

-Yannick R. Brodard studied computer science for 6 years and holds a certificate of capacity as well as a federal diploma.
+Yannick R. Brodard joined Geneva Call in 2016.
+He studied computer science for 6 years and holds a certificate of capacity as well as a federal diploma.
 He has occupied roles such as Software Developer for a real-estate software company and Intranet Tester for the state of Geneva.
-He joined Geneva Call in July 2016 as IT Support and became Junior IT Officer in January 2017.

 Marie Coutin, Head of Asia Region, has 14 years of experience in designing, implementing and managing media programs for the prevention of violence and promotion of human rights in developing and transitioning countries.
 Her background covers both non-governmental and international organizations in Central and West Africa and the Middle East.
 She has been trained as a radio journalist in the UK and in France where she is from.

-Alex Gillen, Director of Administration and Finance, holds a Master degree in Management from Reims Management School and a Bachelor degree in Business law from Pantheon-Assas University.
+Alex Gillen joined Geneva Call in 2016.
+He holds a Master degree in Management from Reims Management School and a Bachelor degree in Business law from Pantheon-Assas University.
 He also completed a MBA from Hitotsubashi University in Tokyo.
-Before joining Geneva Call in November 2016, he started his career in auditing firms and financial organizations, and then held management positions in different NGOs and NPOs.
+Before joining Geneva Call, he worked in auditing firms and financial organizations, and then held management positions in different NGOs and NPOs.

 Catherine Hiltzer joined Geneva Call in 2017, as Head of Africa Region.
 After studying political science with a focus on African and development studies at the Sorbonne, Catherine worked in ICRC as a protection delegate in Darfur, DRC, and later as Head of Offices and Sub-Delegations in South Sudan, Somalia, Burundi and Kenya.
 She later joined Enfants du monde – Droits de l’Homme as Desk Manager for Sudan, South of Sudan, Madagascar.
 She became Programs Manager within Action Contre la Faim, at Headquarters level, supervising programs in Afghanistan, Haiti, Madagascar and Zimbabwe.
 She finally joined Solidarités International as Desk Manager, supervising operations in DRC, South Sudan, Kenya and Somalia.

-Hichem Khadhraoui, Director of Operations, holds a Master degree in International Humanitarian Law and Human Rights from Western Cape University, South Africa and a Master degree in International Public and European Law from the University of Aix-Marseille III, France.
+Hichem Khadhraoui joined Geneva Call in 2016.
+He holds a Master degree in International Humanitarian Law and Human Rights from Western Cape University, South Africa and a Master degree in International Public and European Law from the University of Aix-Marseille III, France.
 He completed certificates in Leadership and Management from IMD Business School Lausanne and Columbia Business School, New York and is completing a certificate on security of international organizations with the Evosec institute.
 Before joining Geneva Call, he worked for over 10 years at the International Committee of the Red Cross both at field and headquarter level in positions of Manager and Program coordinator.

 Armin Köhli, Programme Officer for the Middle East, has been working with Geneva Call since May 2007.
 In his former profession as a journalist, he worked as the foreign editor at the Swiss weekly “Die Wochenzeitung” from 2000 to 2007.
 He chaired the Board of the Swiss edition of “Le Monde Diplomatique” until 2008.
 Prior to that, he studied foreign languages and worked as a freelance journalist and tour guide, mainly in the Middle East.
 He has volunteered in various humanitarian, political and cultural NGOs and contributed significantly to the landmine ban movement and mine action NGOs through his numerous and impressive achievements in endurance cycling.